Mediacorp Suria: Channel 12 and Prime 12, expansion of Malay programming

 SBC announced in September 1993 that it would move all of its Malay output, previously seen on Channel 5, to Channel 12 effective 1 January 1994.
 The move would enable an increase of the weekly proportion of Malay programmes from nine hours a week to fifteen hours a week, and 5 to relaunch as an English-language channel.
 The Malay news bulletin, Berita, was set to expand from 20 minutes to a half hour slot upon the move.
 The channel subsequently rebranded on 29 January 1994, with a new identity.

 On 26 August 1994, Minister for Information and the Arts George Yeo announced the plan for the creation of a fourth free-to-air television channel in Singapore, offering a predominantly cultural lineup.
-Under this plan, Channel 8 would switch to an entirely-Chinese format, causing the Tamil shows there to move to Channel 12, using its new format to concentrate primarily on Malay and Indian content, whereas the cultural output that was on the former Channel 12 would move to a new UHF channel, due to the lack of VHF slots available.
+Under this plan, 8 would switch to an entirely-Chinese format, causing the Tamil shows there to move to Channel 12, using its new format to concentrate primarily on Malay and Indian content, whereas the cultural output that was on the former Channel 12 would move to a new UHF channel, due to the lack of VHF slots available.

 As of September 1994, Malay programming on Channel 12 was limited to a mere one hour after Berita and on weekend afternoons, with no Malay programmes on Fridays.

 On 1 October 1994, SBC was privatised into the new holding company Singapore International Media (SIM); Channel 12 was assigned to its subsidiary Singapore Television Twelve (TV12).
 The Singapore Broadcasting Authority allocated $40 million per annum of money to TV12 to provide 45 out of the 60 hours a week of public service broadcasting, with 19 hours for arts, sports and culture programming, 15 for Malay programming and 11 for Indian-language programming (majority being in Tamil).
 The rest of the hours was funded by TV12.
 Channel 12's advertising revenue had increased since the privatization, as it had been perceived as a highbrow channel with fewer viewers.
 40% of the revenue came from its sports programmes as they were unable to operate with solely arts programming.